ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Invitae RCV000799690 SCV000939365 pathogenic Bardet-Biedl syndrome 2024-01-21 criteria provided, single submitter clinical testing This sequence change replaces aspartic acid, which is acidic and polar, with asparagine, which is neutral and polar, at codon 148 of the BBS1 protein (p.Asp148Asn).
+Labcorp Genetics (formerly Invitae), Labcorp RCV000799690 SCV000939365 pathogenic Bardet-Biedl syndrome 2025-01-20 criteria provided, single submitter clinical testing This sequence change replaces aspartic acid, which is acidic and polar, with asparagine, which is neutral and polar, at codon 148 of the BBS1 protein (p.Asp148Asn).
 This variant is present in population databases (rs200688985, gnomAD 0.2%), including at least one homozygous and/or hemizygous individual.
 This missense change has been observed in individual(s) with Bardet-Biedl syndrome (PMID: 23559858).
 It has also been observed to segregate with disease in related individuals.
 ClinVar contains an entry for this variant (Variation ID: 645579).
-Advanced modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) performed at Invitae indicates that this missense variant is not expected to disrupt BBS1 protein function with a negative predictive value of 80%.
+Invitae Evidence Modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) has been performed for this missense variant.
+However, the output from this modeling did not meet the statistical confidence thresholds required to predict the impact of this variant on BBS1 protein function.
 Experimental studies have shown that this missense change affects BBS1 function (PMID: 20498079).
 For these reasons, this variant has been classified as Pathogenic.

 Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV000799690 SCV001623243 likely pathogenic Bardet-Biedl syndrome 2023-08-10 criteria provided, single submitter clinical testing Variant summary: BBS1 c.442G>A (p.Asp148Asn) results in a conservative amino acid change located in the Bardet-Biedl syndrome type 1, N-terminal (IPR032728) of the encoded protein sequence.
 Three of five in-silico tools predict a damaging effect of the variant on protein function.
 The variant allele was found at a frequency of 0.00029 in 251456 control chromosomes, predominantly at a frequency of 0.0023 within the South Asian subpopulation in the gnomAD database.
 The observed variant frequency within South Asian control individuals in the gnomAD database is approximately 1.6 fold of the estimated maximal expected allele frequency for a pathogenic variant in BBS1 causing Bardet-Biedl Syndrome phenotype (0.0015), suggesting that the variant is a benign polymorphism found primarily in populations of South Asian origin or could represent a higher carrier frequency in this population. c.442G>A has been reported in the literature in multiple comprehensively genotyped and clinically characterized individuals affected with Bardet-Biedl Syndrome (example, Beales_2003, Ajmal_2013).
 These data indicate that the variant is very likely to be associated with disease.
 At least one publication reports experimental evidence evaluating an impact on protein function.
 The most pronounced variant effect results in a characterization of functionally null outcome in a Zebra fish experimental system involving injection of morphilino against the BBS1 gene, evaluating defects in gastrulation, quantification of body axis shortening defect and rescue of the morphant phenotype by human BBS1 mRNA (Zaghloul_2010).
 The following publications have been ascertained in the context of this evaluation (PMID: 23559858, 12677556, 12872256, 20498079).
 Six clinical diagnostic laboratories have submitted clinical-significance assessments for this variant to ClinVar after 2014 and classified the variant as (pathogenic/likely pathogenic, n=4; VUS, n=2).
 Based on the evidence outlined above, the variant was classified as likely pathogenic.